MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/out-of-scope/case-study-scaling-datascape-across-devices-with-different-performance.md

 ---
-title: Case study - Scale apps across devices with different capabilities
+title: Case study - Scale apps across devices with different GPU capabilities
-description: See how to optimize a mixed reality app to deliver a compelling experience across devices with a range of performance capabilities.
+description: See how to optimize a mixed reality app to deliver a compelling experience across devices with a range of GPU performance capabilities.
 author: danandersson
 ms.author: alexturn
 ms.date: 05/04/2022